 6. Side Kick Front and Back

-Lie on side with both legs extended straight, toes pointed.
-Turn top leg out so top of foot faces ceiling and lift while maintaining the rotation.
-Keep pelvis stable by drawing in belly.
+Lie on your side with both legs extended straight, toes pointed.
+Turn top leg out so the top of your foot faces the ceiling and lift while maintaining the rotation.
+Keep your pelvis stable by drawing in your belly.
 Do 12 reps on each side.

-Lie facedown with arms by hips.
-Reach arms back as you float up into a small upper back arch while maintaining a long, supported lower back.
-You should feel like top of your head is reaching forward as fingers reach back.
+Lie facedown with arms by your hips.
+Reach your arms back as you float up into a small upper back arch while maintaining a long, supported lower back.
+You should feel like the top of your head is reaching forward as your fingers reach back.
 Lower down.
 Do 8 reps.

 14. Single Leg Bridge Press

 Lie faceup with knees bent, feet slightly apart, arms by your side.
 Exhale and roll your hips, back, and ribs off mat by pressing firmly into both feet to a bridge position.

 Lift your left foot off the mat, keeping knee bent, until knee is hovering over the hip in a chair position, shin parallel to floor.
 Pulse your hips up by pressing into your right foot and engaging the back of your right leg and glute.

 Keep hips level and make the pulses as small and focused as possible to keep the work in the leg and butt and out of the back.
 Do 12 pulses.
 Switch legs then repeat for a total of 2 sets of 12 on each leg.

 Stand with a light weight in each hand.
 (To make it easier, perform without weights.)
 Bend your knees to hinge forward at the hips with a long, neutral spine.
 Lengthen your arms down to the floor with palms facing each other.
 Reach weights back and up until palms come to hips.

 Feel your collar bones widen and draw your shoulder blades down your back.
 Lengthen arms back down to starting position.
 Do 15 reps.